chenweiyi/ai-assistant/README.md

 > Priority: `OPENAI_API_KEY` > `OPENAI_ACCESS_TOKEN` > `CUSTOM_API_URL`。

-## How to Use?
+## How to Develop?

 ### Local development

+1. Add a new [.env](#environment-variables) file locally and configure the corresponding parameters.
-1. First install dependencies, install code using `pnpm` in the root directory.
+1. First install dependencies, install code using `pnpm i` in the root directory.
-2. Start the project: execute `pnpm run dev` in the root directory.
+1. Start the project: execute `npm run dev` in the root directory.
-3. Access the project address: `http://localhost:3000`.
+1. Access the project address: `http://localhost:3000`.

 ### Get from Docker